anagainaru/ReproducibilityInitiative/2020_sc/README.md

 podman run --name slant -v $input_dir:/INPUTS/ -v $output_dir:/OUTPUTS vuiiscci/slant:deep_brain_seg_v1_0_0_CPU /extra/run_deep_brain_seg.sh &
 ```

-**User trigger checkpoints**
+## User triggered checkpoints

+To investigate the memory footprint of SLANT at any moment (to make sure the checkpoint size will be as desired):
+`podman stats --no-stream | grep -v ID | cut -d" " -f10`

 While the container is running, taking a checkpoint: `podman container checkpoint -l`

-To check the checkpoint size:
+Once the checkpointing is finished, we get the checkpoint size:
 ```bash
 du -h /var/lib/containers/storage/overlay-containers/{container_id}/userdata/checkpoint/
 ```

-And to restore a container:`time podman container restore -l`
+Restore a container:`podman container restore -l`

 Once SLANT finished running we use: `sudo docker logs --latest | grep time` to gather the walltime for each phase of the application.
 Example output:
 ```